Bronze Jimi Hendrix Statue

-Time needed to enjoy: 5 minutes
+Time needed: 5 minutes

-Website: discoverblackheritage.com/jimi-hendrix-statue (unofficial)
+Website: news article (unofficial)

 This week’s quirky attraction is simple, but it’s awesome.
 In the Capitol Hill neighborhood of Seattle stands a statue of guitar god Jimi Hendrix.
 Unveiled in 1997, the bronze likeness shows Hendrix on his knees shredding on his guitar.